Drag & Drop

 Section titled “Event move”- Month view: Drag an event pill from one day cell to another.
 The date changes but the original time is preserved.

 - Week/Day view: Drag an event from one time slot to another.
-Both date and time change, snapping to 15-minute increments.
+Both date and time change, snapping to the configured increment.

 - Event duration is always preserved.